We may earn commissions when you buy from links on our site. Why you can trust us.

 Are you ready for hurricane season?
-Forecasters are warning about the possibility of a very active season.
-Typically the peak of the season runs from mid-August through October and those who are still recovering and re-building following last year’s Superstorm Sandy know all too well how important it is to be prepared.
+Typically the peak of the season runs from mid-August through October and those who've weathered a major hurricane know all too well how important it is to be prepared.

 Severe weather alarms

-If you're worried about not hearing the alarm, consider the The ZoneGuard+.
-It comes with two wireless remote modules that you can place in other rooms around the house as long as they're within 50 meters of the base.
+If you're worried about not hearing the alarm, the ZoneGuard+ comes with two wireless remote modules that you can place in other rooms around the house as long as they're within 50 meters of the base.
 Additional remote modules can be connected to the base, if you need more coverage.

-Both versions run off AC or can be powered with AA batteries if the power goes out.
+You can run it off AC or powered it with AA batteries if the power goes out.

 Mobile phone charger

 There’s nothing that makes you quite as nervous as watching your phone battery deplete during a storm.
 You want to know you can communicate with the outside world, or just check in with family.
-The Eton BoostTurbine 2000 is a battery pack that can recharge your smartphone on the go.
-It also has a Micro-USB port so you can charge just about any devices, including tablets (though it won't fully charge something as large as a tablet.)
+The Eton BoostTurbine 2000 is a 2000 mAh battery pack that can fully recharge all but the largest smartphones on the go.
+The USB port output is just 1 Amp, so you won't be able to charge some larger tablets and other large devices will take longer to charge that usual.

-It runs off two AA batteries and its unique battery lock prevents the batteries from slowly draining or corroding over time, so you'll know you’re ready for the storm.
+It runs off six AA batteries and its unique battery lock prevents the batteries from slowly draining or corroding over time, so you'll know you’re ready for the storm.
 Of course we think it’s always a good idea to have spare batteries around.

 Emergency back up mobile phone